hegenator/ots/README.md

 ### ots alias, the answer to "What to do with often recurring tasks"

-To handle often recurring tasks, such as dailies, `ots` offers the `alias` command.
+To handle often recurring tasks, such as dailies, `ots` offers the `alias` command group.

 To create an alias, you simply provide the alias a name, and then fill in the same information you would when starting a timesheet.